 The Israeli Matriculation (Bagrut) grades will be forwarded directly from the Israeli Ministry of Education for graduates since 1990.
 Therefore such candidates are not required to attach their "Bagrut" Certificate to the application material.
 Only graduates of year 1989 or earlier must attach their "Bagrut" Certificate.
 Applicants who have taken Israeli matriculation examinations and have not yet received official certificates must submit a confirmation of the results issued by the Ministry of Education.
 For information about the dates for submitting the Israeli Matriculation to the different programs, please visit the Hebrew website.

 Students currently attending their final year of high school (except those belonging to the Academic Reserves) can't apply for registration to the University.
 However, once students planning to apply receive their matriculation results, they should contact the Registration Office as soon as possible, but no later than September 30, 2024.

 Their applications will be considered in light of the following factors:

 - There are vacancies in the department of the applicant's choice.

 - The entrance requirements to the department of the applicant's choice are fulfilled.

-- The required level of proficiency in English as a Foreign Language has been attained.
+- The required level of proficiency in English and Hebrew has been attained.

 Applicants are advised to indicate second and third alternatives on their applications.
 Indicating a second and third alternative does not influence acceptance to the department of the applicant's first choice.
 Likewise, applying to only one department in no way enhances the prospect for acceptance to it.
 If candidates wish to keep all their options open, they must meet all the requirements that their various choices entail, such as writing departmental entrance examinations.